List of EastEnders characters introduced in 1997: Nick Holland

 Nick Holland, played by Dominic Taylor, first appears when Cindy Beale (Michelle Collins) meets him in Italy while on the run after escaping from Walford with her children.
 They become lovers, and Cindy becomes pregnant with his child.
 When Cindy's former husband Ian Beale (Adam Woodyatt) tracks her down and steals the children back from Cindy and returns to Walford, Nick at first tries to help Cindy and comes with her back to Walford to get custody of the children.
 During the custody trial, Cindy is arrested for the attempted murder of Ian, and Nick realises what Cindy is really like.
 Nick returns to Italy after the trial ends.
-Cindy later dies while giving birth to Cindy Williams in prison, but Nick never returns for his daughter, and she is brought up by her grandmother Bev Williams (Diane Langton) and aunt Gina Williams (Nicola Cowper).
+Cindy later supposedly dies while giving birth to Cindy Williams in prison, but Nick never returns for his daughter, and she is brought up by her grandmother Bev Williams (Diane Langton) and aunt Gina Williams (Nicola Cowper).
 In 2014, Cindy has a daughter, Beth Williams, making Nick a grandfather.

 Josh Saunders

 Josh Saunders is played by Jon Lee between 1997 and 1998.

-Josh was introduced as part of a storyline to aid the departure of the long-running characters, Nigel and Clare Bates (played by Paul Bradley and Gemma Bissix).
+Josh was introduced as part of a storyline to aid the departure of the long-running characters, Nigel (Paul Bradley) and Clare Bates (Gemma Bissix).
 Actor Paul Bradley had decided to leave the serial, reportedly for fear of being typecast.
 The writers of EastEnders wanted to give Nigel a happy ending, so a character named Julie Haye (Karen Henthorn) was invented to be a love interest for Nigel, whilst her son, Josh, was invented to be a love interest for Nigel's daughter, Clare.

 In one storyline, Josh celebrates his Bar Mitzvah.
 Rabbi Jonathan Black, who made a cameo in the serial's episode involving the event said "Ardent fans will know Josh did not want to celebrate his Bar Mitzvah but his father Eliot Saunders (Lawrence Lambert) and mother Julie felt it was important for him.
 So did his girlfriend who persuaded him to go ahead with it.
 Josh lives with his mother who converted to Judaism in a progressive congregation when she married his father, though now they are separated.
 They come together for a party, though there is a certain tension in the air."
 Black added: "I very much hope that Josh will now continue with our post-Bar Mitzvah course."

 Josh, is played by Jon Lee, who went on to find greater fame as a singer in the successful pop group, S Club 7.
 Lee has said that he won a part in EastEnders "by complete accident really."
 He played the role of Josh for six months.
 As the storyline reaches its end, the Bates family join Josh and his mother for a new life in Scotland.
 Josh last appears in April 1998.